Being super clean

 Year round summer (and stickiness)

-Located almost upon the equator, Singapore’s temperatures usually range from 28-34 degrees Celsius all year round and feels like summer all year round along.
+Located almost upon the equator, Singapore’s temperatures usually range from 28-34 degrees Celsius all year round and feels like summer all year round.
 There is also high humidity which can mean a lot of sweating, which is why many locals prefer to hide in indoor air-conditioning during the blistering midday heat.
 Expect short torrential rainfall just about anytime of the year as well, though it usually picks up during the monsoon period at the end of the year.

 The land of shopping malls